2023 Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region

 Full Visual & Performing Arts at Bowling Green State University - Main Campus Report

-The North Coast College did quite well in this year’s ranking of the best schools for visual and performing arts students.
-It came in at #9 on the list.
-The North Coast College is a fairly small private for-profit school located in the suburb of Lakewood.
+The North Coast College came in at #9 in this year’s edition of the Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region ranking.
+The North Coast College is a small private for-profit school located in the large suburb of Lakewood.

-Rasmussen University - Illinois did quite well in this year’s ranking of the best schools for visual and performing arts students.
-It came in at #10 on the list.
-Rasmussen University - Illinois is a small private for-profit school located in the city of Rockford.
+Rasmussen University - Illinois ranked #10 on this year’s Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region list.
+Rasmussen University - Illinois is a small private for-profit school located in the medium-sized city of Rockford.

 While working on their degree, visual and performing arts majors at Rasmussen University - Illinois accumulate an average of around $37,232 in student debt.